-Look at you, eager beaver – planning ahead for your upcoming trip!
-Or, maybe you are freaking out because you have international travel approaching quickly but you don’t have a passport yet.
-Fear not, procrastinators, expedition is an option (for a fee, of course).
+Are you freaking out because you have international travel approaching quickly but you don’t have a passport yet?
+Or, maybe you’re way ahead of the game and just trying to get a jump on it for future travel.
+If you’re in the first category, fear not, procrastinators, expedition is an option (for a fee, of course).
 Here is everything you will need to know about obtaining your passport and then some.

 The unofficial guide from someone who has officially been there and done that – a few times more than they’d want to. #longstory #dontask

 The word on the street is that getting your passport is a fairly confusing, costly, and daunting process.
 The time-frames, fees, and documentation requirements are hard to understand.